Solihull Moors F.C.: Stadium

-Currently known as the ARMCO Arena for sponsorship reasons, the club ground is situated on Damson Parkway in the Damsonwood area of town, about 2 mi north of Solihull town centre, next to the Land Rover car plant.
+Damson Park is situated on Damson Parkway in the Damsonwood area of town, about 2 mi north of Solihull town centre, next to the Land Rover car plant.

 The ground has two seated stands on either side of the pitch, and a covered stand of mixed seating and terracing at the south-eastern end of the ground, where all six entrances are located.
 The main stand lies on the south-western side of the ground and is connected to the clubhouse.
-The clubhouse contains two separate bar areas, and is also home to a pie & chips shop on match days.
+The clubhouse contains two separate bar areas, and features a pie & chips shop on match days.
 The stand has seating at the bottom, and a balcony above reserved for sponsors and club officials.
 In 2019, boxes were added.
 Adjacent to the main stand is an area of hard standing with a raised toilet block.
 The steps leading to the entrances to the toilet facilities provide the only small area of terracing at that end of the ground and, when their side is attacking that end of the pitch, are popular with a group of Solihull Moors fans calling themselves "The Number 2 Crew".

 Turnstiles open into the area next to the main stand, which also hosts the club shop and a hot food concession, the hard standing area on the opposite side of the pitch from the main stand, and into the other large stand.
-This area, known as "The Shed" — or sometimes also "The Tuck Shop End" to supporters — is currently officially titled the "Jerroms Stand" for sponsorship reasons.
+This area, known as "The Shed"—or sometimes also "The Tuck Shop End" to supporters—is currently officially titled the "Jerroms Stand" for sponsorship reasons.
 As its nickname suggests, it is home to the club tuck shop, which sells refreshments throughout the match but not hot food.